mozilla-services/pyramid_whoauth/README.rst

     config.include("pyramid_whoauth")

-In addition to configuring the repoze.who API factory from the given settings, this will also set up some convenience views for your application:
+In addition to configuring the repoze.who API factory from the given settings, this will also set up some extra conveniences for your application:

     * a forbidden view that challenges for credentials via repoze.who
     * a login view that authenticates any credentials submitted via POST